 An applicant, a board or officer of the City, or any person adversely affected by a Land Use Authority’s decision applying any zoning ordinance may, within the time period provided in subsection (A) below, appeal that decision to the administrative appeals Hearing Officer by alleging there is error in any order, requirement, decision, or determination made by the Land Use Authority in the decision applying the zoning ordinance.

 Time to Appeal.
-Any appeal, pursuant to section (C) above, must be filed in writing with the City Recorder within (14) fourteen calendar days of the issuance of the written decision applying the zoning ordinance.
+Any appealmust be filed in writing with the City Recorder within (14) fourteen calendar days of the issuance of the written decision applying the zoning ordinance.

 Time for Hearing Appeal.
-The Administrative Appeals Hearing Officer should hear the appeal within 30 (thirty) days of the date the appeal was filed.
+The Hearing Officer should hear the appeal within 30 (thirty) days of the date the appeal was filed.

 Filing Fee.
 Upon filing of any appeal or application to the City Recorder, the appellant or applicant shall pay to the City a fee prescribed by the City Council.
 The Appeal Authority shall consider no appeal or application unless and until such fee has been paid.

 Written Statement Setting Forth Theories of Relief Required.
-The appellant shall deliver to the Administrative Appeals Hearing Officer and all other participants, five (5) business days prior to the hearing, a written statement setting forth each and every theory of relief he intends to raise at the hearing, along with a brief statement of facts in support thereof.
+The appellant shall deliver to the Hearing Officer and all other participants, five (5) business days prior to the hearing, a written statement setting forth each and every theory of relief he intends to raise at the hearing, along with a brief statement of facts in support thereof.

 Condition Precedent to Judicial Review.
 No person, board or officer of the City may seek judicial review of any decision applying the zoning ordinance until after challenging the land use authority’s decision in accordance with this part.
-No theory of relief may be raised in the District Court unless it was timely and specifically presented to the Administrative Appeals Hearing Officer.
+No theory of relief may be raised in the District Court unless it was timely and specifically presented to the Hearing Officer.

 Standard of Review and Burdon of Proof on Appeal.
-The Administrative Appeals Hearing Officer shall, on appeal, presume that the decision applying the zoning ordinance is valid and determine only whether or not the decision is arbitrary, capricious, or illegal.
+The Hearing Officer shall, on appeal, presume that the decision applying the zoning ordinance is valid and determine only whether or not the decision is arbitrary, capricious, or illegal.
 The burden of proof on appeal is on the appellant.

 Due Process Rights.
-The Administrative Appeals Hearing Officer shall respect the due process rights of each participant.
+The Hearing Officer shall respect the due process rights of each participant.

 Direct Appeal to District Court.
 Notwithstanding the forgoing, decisions of the City Council relative to adopting or amending the general plan or any other land use ordinance may only be appealed directly to the District Court.